HDRUK/hutch/website/docs/development/partial-running.md

 ## Skip Workflow Execution

-When Hutch receives a job, it fetches a referenced workflow for the job and executes it, the handles returning the outputs to the job's source via the Intermediary Store.
+Normally, when Hutch receives a job, it fetches a referenced workflow for the job and executes it, then handles returning the outputs to the job's source via the Intermediary Store.

 However this requires environment setup of the actual Workflow Executor (e.g. Wfexs), and workflow staging and execution can be quite slow.